drocheam/optrace/docs/source/details/color.rst

 The third image shows the Perceptual Colorimetric rendering intent.
 One can clearly see a decreased saturation for all colors.
 However, the saturation ratios are kept and the lightness gradient matches the lightness image.

+The effect of different rendering intents is illustrated in the following figures, generated using the :ref:`example_prism`.This scenario represents an extreme case, due to the fact that all spectral wavelengths produce colors exceeding the sRGB gamut.

+The first image depicts the lightness component.
+Subsequent images display the colored versions corresponding to this lightness image.
+Observing the result of the Absolute Colorimetric rendering intent, one can discern not only variations in color saturation but also a distinctly different lightness gradient compared to the initial image.
+This difference is particularly noticeable in the region between :math:`x = 1.3` mm and :math:`x= 1.4` mm.
+While the underlying lightness values remain unchanged, this subjective alteration arises from the Helmholtz-Kohlrausch effect :footcite:`HelmKohlWiki`, which describes how color saturation can enhance perceived lightness.
+As the saturation was clipped and its maximum value is dependent on the spectral wavelength, the saturation ratios are distorted, causing this effect to manifest differently for each color.

+The third image demonstrates the Perceptual Colorimetric rendering intent.
+A clear reduction in saturation across all colors is evident.
+However, the chroma ratios are preserved, and the lightness gradient aligns with the original lightness image.

 .. _color_dispersive1: